Evidence-Based Nursing Education

 Will a standardized transition to practice program in nursing improve patient outcomes?

-Stay tuned to see!
-NCSBN is conducting a multi-site, randomized study of transition to practice to learn whether the evidence supports states using a standardized transition to practice model in nursing.
-Many variables, including patient outcomes, reported errors, near misses and patient satisfaction, are being studied.
-The results will be available in the summer of 2014.
+NCSBN has conducted a multi-site, randomized study of transition to practice to learn whether the evidence supports states using a standardized transition to practice program in nursing.
+Many variables, including new nurse competence, reported errors and safety practices, work stress, job satisfaction and retention have been studied.
+The results will be available in an upcoming issue of the Journal of Nursing Regulation.

 What are the implications of the faculty shortage for nursing regulation?